RIMS-Code/rims-code.github.io/docs/schemes_static/info.md

 $I$ the laser irradiance,
 and $I_{sat}$ the saturation irradiance of the transition.
-While this model does not describe real multilevel transitions, it provides a semiquantitative measure of the effectiveness of the schemes.
+While this model does not describe real multilevel transitions, it provides a semi-quantitative measure of the effectiveness of the schemes.